Soontao/light-odata/README.md

 ## OData Version 2 concepts (from [OData.org](https://www.odata.org/documentation/odata-version-2-0/uri-conventions/))

-**If you are already familiar with OData, please skip this section**v
+**If you are already familiar with OData, please skip this section**

 ### URI Resource